-How to setup Paystack Payment Forms for Wordpress
+How to setup Paystack Payment Forms for WordPress

 The Payment Forms plugin is the most versatile Paystack plugin.
-All the other Paystack plugins are built for specific WordPress themes/plugins like WooCommerce or WHMCS, but Payment Forms allow you use Paystack on literally any WordPress site.
+All the other Paystack plugins are built for specific WordPress themes/plugins like WooCommerce or WHMCS, but Payment Forms allow you to use Paystack on any WordPress site.

 It's literally a simple form that you embed to a page to be able to receive payments.
 You can use Payment Forms to receive one-time and recurring payments, you can use it to sell products, receive donations, sell event tickets, etc.

 Follow this link to the plugin page to download the Payment forms plugin and install it on your plugin.
 Instructions for installing the plugin are on the page.
 After installing the plugin, you will find a tab on your WordPress dashboard named "Paystack Forms".

 Next, you will need to enter your Paystack API keys.
 Click on the API Keys Settings link under the Payment Form tab.
 Please follow this link to get your API keys from your Paystack Dashboard.
 After that, you are ready to start receiving payments using Payment Forms.